BjornKennethHolmstrom/CosmicSyncCore/docs/project-review-roadmap.md

    - Robust API for integration with SharedSpheres
    - Security measures and privacy-focused design
    - Ethical collaboration framework
+4. Migrate database from SQLite to PostgreSQL
+5. Implement database sharding strategy for improved scalability

 ## Goal Clarity